 Digital marketing is growing at such an incredible rate, that it’s hard to keep up with all the latest trends, techniques, and tools.
-It’s also easy to get lost in the sea of information about what you need to know and what’s important to focus on in order to have a successful digital marketing strategy.
+It’s also easy to get lost in the sea of information about what you need to know and what’s important to focus on in order to have a successful and content of digital marketing strategy.
 Luckily, we have seven specific types of content that will help you build your digital marketing toolkit and drive your business forward.

-The How-to genre is one of your best bets to produce digital marketing content that engages readers and improves conversions.
+The How-to genre is one of your best bets to produce content of digital marketing that engages readers and improves conversions.
 According to research by Rival IQ, nearly 60% of B2B companies use how-to articles in their lead generation funnels, with over 80% seeing more leads from these types of articles.

 By breaking down a process into manageable steps and including examples, graphics, and annotations, you can engage readers more effectively than other types of content.
 How-to Articles can be great for promoting product pages or lead capture forms as well.
 They work well for driving actionable insights since they focus on educating users about your product or service instead of just promoting it to them.